Eric-Nicolas/MagicJars/README.md

 # Magic Jars
 ## Game Principle

-This project has been inspired by [Graven's Exercise](http://graven.yt/git/git.pdf).

 The player begins with 3 lives.
 5 jars are in front of him.
 A jar contains either a magic key or a snake.